Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/25-form-recognizer-studio/10-intro-form-recognizer.md

-# Form recognizer studio
+# Document Intelligence Studio

-Form recognizer studio is a web-based tool that allows you to create custom models.
+Document Intelligence Studio is a web-based tool that allows you to create custom models.
 You can use it to label your training documents and train your custom model.

 ## Custom Form Recognizer models